sybila/boolean-network-sketches/README.md

 ```

 The Rust code regarding the two case studies from the paper can be found in `src/bin` folder (particularly, `case_study_arabidopsis.rs` and `case_study_tlgl.rs`).
-The resulting binaries will be in `target/release`.
+The resulting binaries will be in `target/release/`.
-Note that on Windows, the path is usually `target\release` and binaries have `.exe` suffix.
+Note that on Windows, the path is usually `target\release\` and binaries have `.exe` suffix.

 Each case study consists of two parts - one regarding the initial version of the sketch, and the other regarding the refined (modified) variant of the sketch.
 You can choose the desired variant using an option, as shown below.